Yash-Shingadiya/Search-Based-Customer-Support/troubleShootSearch/README.md

 -----------------------------------------------------------------------
 ## Instruction to run:

-####Command: ant -buildfile troubleShootSearch/src/build.xml run -Darg0="technicalInfo.txt" -Darg1="userInfo.txt" -Darg2="synonyms.txt" -Darg3="output.txt"
+####Command: ant -buildfile troubleShootSearch/src/build.xml run -Darg0="technicalInfo.txt" -Darg1="userInfo.txt" -Darg2="synonyms.txt" -Darg3="output.txt" -Darg4="0"

 Note: Arguments accept the absolute path of the files.
+- The last argument can be any integer from 0-4

 -----------------------------------------------------------------------
 ## Description: